CyberFoxar/CardWeb/parcel-app/doc/devlog.md

 ~~Add index entries link into homepage (so I can finally remove them from sidebar)~~ done, but ugly ~~Add fucking favicon (favicon made, but not implemented) DONE~~

-Add better way to update TOC, maybe using events ?
+Add better way to update TOC, maybe using events ? -- DONE !
+Sorta.
+Enough.
-  Like, when a document is "finished processing" you send an event to a lot of listeners with the new MarkdownTOC, would be better than replacing HTML inside divs, esp. for sidebar content.
+  ~~Like, when a document is "finished processing" you send an event to a lot of listeners with the new MarkdownTOC, would be better than replacing HTML inside divs, esp. for sidebar content.~~

-Make permalink work (like, /rule/belote from cold should work).
+~~Make permalink work (like, /rule/belote from cold should work).~~ DONE !

 Merge into master, fix CI/CD